Bradford Factor Calculator: Score Absence Patterns [Free UK Tool]

 Total Days Absent

-All days across all spells
+All working days across all spells

 Step-by-step